whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-15-Glossybox-Subscription-Box-October-2015-Review.md

 <DD>Full Size .4 fl.oz., Value $10</DD>
 </DL>

 <p>Your Parisian look (or red lips) wouldn't be complete without red nails.
-It's a fashion classic that never goes out of style.</p>
+It's a fashion classic that never goes out of style.
+The color is bright red to match the lipgloss, and application only took one coat and it was all set.</p>

 <p>This exact nail polish is actually available from Birchbox UK, but sadly not here.
 And another interesting fact, it's also from the same parent company as De Bruyère Paris.
 What a great combo to insert for this French-themed box.</p>